 “Minorities in all regions of the world continue to face serious threats, discrimination and racism, and are frequently excluded from taking part fully in the economic, political, social and cultural life available to the majorities in the countries or societies where they live.”
 Navanethem Pillay, UN High Commissioner for Human Rights (Statement on Human Rights Day, 10 December 2009)

-Gurung & Kollmair (2005) says that margins and center tend to be identified in two categories: 1) spatial marginality – focuses on geographical and physical location and distance from the center; 2) social marginality – it is concerned with human dimensions such as culture, gender, sexuality, religion, class, age.
+Gurung & Kollmair (2005) says that margins and center tend to be identified in two categories: 1) spatial marginality – focusing on geographical and physical location and distance from the center; 2) social marginality – concerning human dimensions such as culture, gender, sexuality, religion, class, age.
 “The study of social marginality has to do with understanding the processes and politics of discrimination, exclusion, inequality, injustice, and oppression on the basis of these human dimensions” (GOVINDA, 2013, p.
 3)

 Our body is our language.
-When our bodies are marginalized we don’t have a voice anymore.
-The minority have their body oppressed and silenced by colonialism.
-As a Latin-America woman my body bears the symbolic scars that came from colonialism and imperialism.
-LGBTQ, Black Movement, transgender people, Black Women, poor, indigenous, homeless … we feel in our bodies sexism, racism, the economic inequality, injustice, and violence.
+When our bodies are marginalized we do not have a voice anymore.
+Minorities have their bodies oppressed and silenced by colonialism.
+As a Latin-American woman my body bears the symbolic scars that came from colonialism and imperialism.
+LGBTQ, Black Movement, transgender people, Black Women, poor, indigenous, homeless … we feel in our bodies sexism, racism, economic inequality, injustice, and violence.
 Our struggle is due to the fact that our bodies are read in society as inferior, abnormal.
 Our freedom is limited by our genitalia, color, social class, sexuality.
 “Life and death manifest themselves through the body.
 Restoring the physical body to its rightful place is a fundamental part of our affirmation of a real and sensual life” (CARDOSO, 2002).

-The center of theology doesn’t want that the peripheries begin to think and do theology.
-This is why they label feminist theology, liberation theology, black theology, queer theology, dalit theology as a heresy.
+The center of theology doesn’t want the peripheries to begin to think and do theology.
+This is why they label feminist theology, liberation theology, black theology, queer theology, and dalit theology as heresy.
 The same thing happens with our theology as with our marginalized bodies.
-Postcolonialism perspective is important to understand this relationship between center and margins, postcolonialism “is not a discourse of historical accusations, but a committed search and struggle for decolonization and liberation of the oppressed” (Dube 1997:14).
-Unfortunately, the colonization still happens in a different way, so minorities must struggle together against the Empire of capitalism, exploitation, prejudice and violence.
+A postcolonialist perspective is important to understand this relationship between center and margins: postcolonialism “is not a discourse of historical accusations, but a committed search and struggle for decolonization and liberation of the oppressed” (Dube 1997:14).
+Unfortunately, colonization still happens in different ways, so minorities must struggle together against the Empire of capitalism, exploitation, prejudice and violence.
 Margins are a contested space and the marginalized “body must be seen as an instrument of power dynamics, construction and demise of empires and thousand forms of domination” (CARVALHAES, 2016).

-Marginalized body is a potential that challenges the hegemony, a potential for creativity, a potential to dream different spaces and political issues.
-The Marginalized body doesn’t have only one identity but has a lot of identities that are dialogue with this ambivalence.
-Besides this plurality of identities, this hybridization cannot be analyzed by Marxism categories that reduce the struggle in the margins with economic perspective but must analyze with postcolonial theories that try to cover the multiples identity in the margins.
-“According to Bhabha, hybridity and ―linguistic multivocality‖ have the potential to intervene and dislocate the process of colonization through the interpretation of political discourse ” (ONWUEGBUCHUNAM, 2015, p.
+A marginalized body is a potential that challenges the hegemony, a potential for creativity, a potential to dream different spaces and political issues.
+The Marginalized body does not have only one identity but has a lot of identities in dialogue with this ambivalence.
+Besides this plurality of identities, this hybridization cannot be analyzed by Marxist categories that reduce the struggle in the margins to only an economic perspective but must analyze it with postcolonial theories that try to cover the multiple identities in the margins.
+“According to Bhabha, hybridity and ―linguistic multivocality― have the potential to intervene and dislocate the process of colonization through the interpretation of political discourse” (ONWUEGBUCHUNAM, 2015, p.
 2)

 Marginalized bodies living dynamic faith

-Dr. Gladson Jathanna opened his lecture in Henry Martyn Institute about “Margins, marginality and inter-religious dialogue” with the following sentence: “Inter-religious dialogue is a discourse of the center”.
+Dr. Gladson Jathanna opened his lecture at the Henry Martyn Institute about “Margins, marginality and inter-religious dialogue” with the following sentence: “Inter-religious dialogue is a discourse of the center”.
 I could not agree more.
-As a researcher in inter-religious dialogue I’ve been questioned about where my woman-body is in the interreligious dialogue.
-Until I started to question this all my references in theology of religions were male-european-white-heterosexual, some of them were good men and made a great work, but only one view is showed in this discussion, the vision of the center of theology.
-In my researches I found a book called “Women and interreligious dialogue” by Catherine Cornille, and then I begin to feel more hope about my works in theology of religion.
+As a researcher in inter-religious dialogue I have been questioned about where my woman-body is in the interreligious dialogue.
+Until I started to question this all my references in theology of religions were male-european-white-heterosexual: some of them were good men with great work, but only one view is showed in this discussion, the vision of the center of theology.
+In my research I found a book called “Women and interreligious dialogue” by Catherine Cornille, and began to feel more hope towards my works in theology of religion.
 Cornille says:

 “By all appearances, dialogue between religions is conducted mainly by and between men.
 The images of high-level meetings between religious leaders tend to depict males, dressed in colorful religious robes, displaying solidarity and mutual respect in spite of their differences in beliefs and practices.
 Theologians and intellectuals involved in theoretical reflection on interreligious dialogue also appear to be predominantly men, as evident also in the previous volumes in this series.
 And many of the public grassroots interfaith initiatives are attributed to men.
 This is largely unsurprising.
 In so far as the leadership of most religions continues to be predominantly male, and official dialogues tend to involve religious leaders, it is to be expected that women appear absent or underrepresented in official dialogues between religions.”
 (CORNILLE, 2013, p.
 7)

-Marginalized body feels the forest of religion in different way, their sense, taste, look is other one.
-Like Kwok Pui-Lan says bodies living in a living faith.
-This faith is dynamic, isn’t locked to a religious system, transcend the boundaries.
-Religions identity are constructed on the borders of different realities, no longer in singularities.
+The Marginalized body feels the forest of religion in different way, their sense, taste, and look is different.
+In Kwok Pui-Lan’s words, bodies living in a living faith.
+This faith is dynamic, is not locked to a religious system, it transcends the boundaries.
+Religious identities are constructed on the borders of different realities, no longer in singularities.

 Where are the poor in the interreligious dialogue?
 Where are the women?
 Where are the LGBT people?
 Where are the black people?
 Where are indigenous people?
-The colonialism thought is a reality in a discourse about interreligious/interfaith dialogue.
-This is the reason why the marginalized people, the subaltern, the people who live in the borders have to create a new space, a dream-space to build relationship the other religions.
+The colonialist thought is the current reality of discourse about interreligious/interfaith dialogue.
+This is the reason why marginalized people, the subaltern, the people who live in the borders have to create a new space, a dream-space to build relationship with other religions.
 “Dialogue between religions indeed often emerges from a sense of interconnection, from a particular challenge or concern common to individuals from different religions.
 For feminists from different religions, this sense of commonality expresses in itself the experience of exclusion from religious authority and knowledge, and of control over their sexuality” (CORNILLE, 2013, p.
 11).

 Celebrations of interfaith dialogue – or creating new imaginaries of an interfaith body

 “Theology: poetry of the body” (ALVES, 1985, p.
-52).
-The body that dance in the rhythm of the drums, symbol of resistance in many countries like India and Brazil.
+52); the body that dances in the rhythm of the drums, symbol of resistance in many countries like India and Brazil.
 The drums of the slaves still resonate in Brazilian history.
-Marginalized bodies suffer injustice, exclusion, violence, but the margins are also a space to celebrations and transgression.
-Marcella Althaus-Reid, Argentine theologian, asked once “Is theology the art of putting your hands under the skirts of God?”
+Marginalized bodies suffer injustice, exclusion, violence, but the margins are also a space for celebrations and transgression: Marcella Althaus-Reid, Argentine theologian, asked once, “Is theology the art of putting your hands under the skirts of God?”
 (2004, p.
 99).
-In the dance God’s skirt reveals the mystery of life.
+In dancing God’s skirt reveals the mystery of life.

-According to the rhythm of the drums, the margins can rewrite, rethink, reimagine the theology of religions.
-The Theology of Religions or Inter-Religious Dialogue is discourse of the privileges, sometimes, as Dr. Prabhakar Dayam said in one session in HMI, is the guilt of white people.
-The center discusses about inter-religious dialogue, but the margins lives a dynamic of interfaith dialogue.
+According to the rhythm of the drums, the margins can rewrite, rethink, and re-imagine the theology of religions.
+The Theology of Religions or Inter-Religious Dialogue is a discourse of the privileges, sometimes, or as Dr. Prabhakar Dayam said in one session in HMI, it is the guilt of white people.
+The center discusses about inter-religious dialogue, but the margins live a dynamic of interfaith dialogue.
 When we leave the institutional ethos and move on to the complexity of life and human interactions the dynamic of interfaith dialogue takes place organically and intertwined.
-Interactions, negotiation, hybridism are thing that happens in the margins.
+Interactions, negotiation, hybridism are things that happen in the margins.

-The interfaith dialogue is celebration with the bodies, is build with relationship, brotherhood and sisterhood, with the bodies interlacing like a orgy of different religions exchanging fluids, pleasures and joys.
+Interfaith dialogue is a celebration of bodies, built with relationship, brotherhood and sisterhood, with bodies interlacing like an orgy of different religions exchanging fluids, pleasures and joys.
 Interfaith dialogue as a way of living in the margins is a new way to find God of the margins.